HyperMOOC: Augmenting MOOC Videos with Concept-based Embedded Visualizations: Introduction

-Guided by the design space, we designed and implemented \toolName{}, a MOOC video augmentation tool that enhances learners' engagement and understanding of MOOC videos (Fig.~\ref{fig:teaser}-c). \toolName{} uses raw MOOC videos as input (Fig.~\ref{fig:teaser}-a), extracts the elements at each element level (Sec.~\ref{secIII.C}) through deep learning (DL) models, and implements a hyperlink-based interaction method to embed visualizations into MOOC video content (Fig.~\ref{fig:teaser}-b).
-Our interaction flow is based on our design space and typical MOOC video viewing behaviors, where learners can access different modes of visual augmentations and course understanding in three stages, i.e., ``\textit{Play}'', ``\textit{Focused}'', and ``\textit{Paused}''.
-These stages correspond to the common viewing patterns of MOOC learners, i.e., continuous playback, focused attention on specific content, and pausing for deeper engagement.
-Using a keyboard-mouse interaction, learners can seamlessly transition between these stages, thus balancing explanatory and exploratory aspects within MOOC video learning.
-In the \textit{paused} stage, the tool displays the complete visual designs.
-Guided by the multi-stage methodology of knowledge acquisition~\cite{AboutLearning}, we implemented a set of concept-based glyphs to visually encode the various types of basic data elements (figures \& tables, equations \& codes, examples \& tests) for the concept description.
+Guided by the design space, we designed and implemented \toolName{}, a MOOC video augmentation tool that enhances learners' engagement and understanding of MOOC videos Fig.~\ref{fig:teaser}-c). \toolName{} uses raw MOOC videos as input (Fig.~\ref{fig:teaser}-a), extracts the elements at each element level (Sec.~\ref{secIII.C}) through deep learning (DL) models, and implements a hyperlink-based interaction method to embed visualizations into MOOC video content (Fig.~\ref{fig:teaser}-b).
+Our interaction flow supports three stages—``\textit{Play}'', ``\textit{Focused}'', and ``\textit{Paused}''—corresponding to continuous playback, focused attention on specific content, and pausing for deeper engagement.
+Using keyboard-mouse interaction, learners can seamlessly transition between these stages, balancing explanatory and exploratory aspects within MOOC video learning.
+Guided by the multi-stage methodology of knowledge acquisition~\cite{AboutLearning}, we implemented concept-based glyphs to visually encode various types of basic data elements (figures \& tables, equations \& codes, examples \& tests).
 A user study with 36 learners demonstrated the overall usability of \toolName{}.
-Based on the three stages, we compared the learning experience between raw video (RAW), explanatory augmentation (AUG), and explanatory + exploratory augmentation (FULL).
-Participants agreed that the FULL version of \toolName{} can more effectively promote the course understanding than the other two baselines.
-We further collected feedback on \toolName{} from two educational psychologists, and discussed the limitations of the tool and inspiration for future research.
+Comparing three conditions (RAW, AUG, FULL), participants agreed that the FULL version can more effectively promote course understanding.
+We further collected feedback from two educational psychologists and discussed limitations and future research directions.
 The corpus, created videos, and other materials can be found in \url{https://hypermooc.github.io/HyperMOOC/}.
 In summary, the contributions of this paper can be summarized as follows: \begin{itemize} \item \textbf{Design Space.} We derive a two-level, four-dimensional concept-based design space for augmenting MOOC videos from existing literature on video augmentation and online learning, combined with analyses from learners and experts.

 \item \textbf{Fast Prototyping Tool.} We design and implement \toolName{}, a fast prototyping tool for augmented MOOC videos that combines multi-glyph designs for concept demonstration and hyperlink-based interaction methods based on learners' MOOC video learning behaviors.